penk/Kakuhomaru-bridge/README.md

 ![](./images/kakuhomaru-setup.jpg)

-- Shielding: There's no need for copper shielding tape due to the PCB's solid ground plane, which reduces interference.
+- Shielding: There's no need for copper shielding tape due to the PCB's integrated ground plane, which reduces interference.
 - Grounding: Establish a grounding connection by connecting the shielded cable to the tuning pegs (if applicable) or directly to the string ends, depending on your violin setup.
 - Bridge Shaping: Sand the bridge feet as you normally would and use a pencil to mark the grooves on the edge of the PCB for smooth string sliding.